Penta Hotels

-Penta Hotels is a hotel brand with 28 hotels with this name across Europe and Asia as of 2020.
+Penta Hotels is a hotel brand with 15 hotels across Europe and Asia as of 2025.

 Business overview

 Penta's hotels feature Penta PlayerPad Rooms featuring gaming consoles and other arcades facilities.
 The brand also pioneered the "check in at the bar" concept.
 The hotels feature a combination of a lobby and a lounge designed to encourage guests to spend leisure time there.